Ibis Ripley GX Eagle 2019 Review

 Would you consider yourself more of a cross-country rider or maybe you ride more conservative terrain?
 Perhaps the Pivot Trail 429 would be a good fit.
 It has the same travel numbers as the Ripley with a somewhat more conservative, steeper geometry.
 It rips uphill and on smooth fast and flowing trails, though it suffers comparatively in rough and steep terrain.
-The Specialized Stumpjumper ST and Canyon Neuron CF 8.0 fall into a similar category, with steeper head tubes and shorter wheelbases that give them a short turning radius and sharp handling but detract from its ability to descend aggressively.
+The Canyon Neuron CF 8.0 falls into a similar category, with a steeper head tube and shorter wheelbase that gives it a short turning radius and sharp handling but detracts from its ability to descend aggressively.

 The new Ripley has a completely redesigned frame that is very similar in both looks and numbers to that of its longer travel sibling, the Ripmo.
 While the previous version of the Ripley, known as V3, was incredibly lively and playful, its geometry had gone unchanged for a few years and was getting a little long in the tooth and dare we say outdated.
 The new frame's design brings the Ripley up to date with an extended reach and wheelbase, a slacker head tube, and a steeper seat tube.
 Ibis has also done away with their eccentric style of rear suspension linkage in favor of a more standard DW-Link that allows for a straight, uninterrupted seat tube and the ability to run longer dropper seat posts.